decentraland/mini-rpc/README.md

 }
 ```

+> **NOTE**: You will need to pass an id to the `RPC` super constructor, in this case `"my-rpc"` you will need to use the same name for the server implementation.
+This is so multiples clients and servers can work over the same single transport.

 To implement the server you do the same thing but use the internal `handle` to implement the methods